marendowski/marendowski.github.io/content/personal/anime/index.md

 date = "1970-01-01"
 +++

-My list of the best anime series and movies of all time.
+The best anime series and movies of all time.
 <!--more-->

 In pseudo-random order (biased).
 Links to entries are for their first installments.